pgroonga/pgroonga.github.io/news/index.md

 Reported by kurita0.

-When PostgreSQL choice the `seqscan` this issue doesn't occur.
+When PostgreSQL chooses the `seqscan`, this issue doesn't occur.
-This issue occurs when PostgreSQL choice the `indexscan` or `bitmapscan` as below.
+This issue occurs when PostgreSQL chooses the `indexscan` or `bitmapscan` as below.

 ```sql
 CREATE TABLE memos (